prepare.blog

 I can’t say this strongly enough: water comes before food.
 Every time.
 Store sealed bottles or food-grade jugs.
 Keep a water filter or purification tablets as backup.
 Label containers with the fill date and rotate every 6–12 months.

-For a family of four over three days, that’s 12 gallons minimum.
-Over two weeks, you need 56 gallons — roughly 467 pounds of water.
-Plan your space accordingly, and consider a water storage and purification system for extended scenarios.
+Fifty-six gallons is roughly 467 pounds of water.
+That’s a real space commitment.
+Plan accordingly, and consider a water storage and purification system for anything beyond a week.

-Storage is where most beginners either overthink it or ignore it entirely.
-Here’s what actually matters.
+Storage is where most beginners either overthink everything or ignore it entirely.
+Let me break down what genuinely matters.

 Temperature, Light, and Humidity

 Keep humidity below 15% for dry goods.
-A cheap hygrometer in your storage area tells you where you stand.
+A cheap hygrometer — around $10 — in your storage area tells you where you stand.
+If you’re in a humid Gulf Coast climate, this becomes even more critical.
+You might need silica gel packets inside containers on top of your other precautions.

 2. Medium-term dry goods: Transfer rice, oats, flour, and beans into airtight food-safe containers.